-Concussion rehabilitation is a specialized treatment area that is offered after you or a loved one has sustained a concussion.
+Concussion rehabilitation is a specialized treatment area that is offered after you or a loved one has sustained a concussion, and we are now certified brain injury specialists.
 Our quiet office, in contrast to a gym setting, allows for you to start off slowly when you still may be hypersensitive to your surroundings, and then progresses you to a more stimulating environment.
 Occupational therapy will perform a thorough evaluation regarding your lifestyle, your symptoms and your goals in order to create an individualized treatment plan that takes into account ALL of your symptoms.
 We address headaches, screen for concussion-related vision disorders, examine family, student and worker roles in order to reintegrate you back into daily life with lessening pain and improved cognitive performance.
 Most importantly, by using the model below, our staff works with your referring provider, specialized optometrists, Physical Therapy, your school and work to return you to LIFE as quickly as possible!
-See how we do this in the following video:
+See how we do this in the video below:

 Headaches can occur after a concussion for many reasons.
 Remember that a concussion is a traumatic brain injury due to a jolt or blow to the head or neck resulting in a chemical change in your brain giving you your current symptoms.
 A thorough examination can pinpoint why you are having headaches, whether it be stemming from muscle pain in your neck from whiplash or decreased visual skills causing eye pressure or head pain.
 Problems with visual efficiency skills and information processing can cause strain and fatigue and initiate a headache while you are driving, in the classroom or on a computer screen.
 We work with specialized optometrists to help you relieve your symptoms.